Public image of George W. Bush: Support among conservatives

 Bush has enjoyed strong support among Republicans and Americans holding conservative views, and for the 2004 election, 95–98% of the Republican electorate approved of and voted for Bush, a figure exceeding the approval of Ronald Reagan.
 This support waned, however, due mostly to Republicans' growing frustration with Bush on the issues of spending and illegal immigration.
 Some Republicans even began criticizing Bush on his policies in Iraq, Iran, and the Palestinian territories.

 Personal image

 Country image

 Raised in West Texas, Bush's accent, vacations on his Texas ranch, and penchant for country metaphors contribute to his folksy, American cowboy image.
-"I think people look at him and think John Wayne," says Piers Morgan, editor of the British Daily Mirror.
+"I think people look at him and think John Wayne", says Piers Morgan, editor of the British Daily Mirror.
 It has been suggested that Bush's accent was a deliberate and active choice, as a way of distinguishing himself from his family's traditionally wealthy, intellectual, Northeastern image, and anchoring himself to his Texas roots.
 Both supporters and detractors have pointed to his country persona as reasons for their support or criticism.

 Vision

-In contrast to his father, George H. W. Bush, who was perceived as having troubles with an overarching unifying theme, Bush embraced larger visions and was seen as a man of larger ideas and associated huge risks.
+In contrast to his father, George H. W. Bush, who was perceived as having troubles with an overarching unifying theme, George W. Bush embraced larger visions and was seen as a man of larger ideas and associated huge risks.